bandyopd/BayesianPolicySearch/ReadMe.txt

+The steps below will allow one to implement the policy search algorithm, as described in the paper: Guan Q, Reich BJ, Laber E and Bandyopadhyay D. (2020).
+Bayesian nonparametric policy search with applications to periodontal recall intervals, Journal of the American Statistical Association - Applications & Case Studies,  105(531), 1066-1078

 1. "Sim_DPM" is the main file used to run the demo code.
 It consists of five main steps:
    (1) Set simulation parameters
    (2) Generate a dataset